 American Education Services, usually called AES, is one the largest servicers of federal and private student loans in the United States.
 Many AES borrowers may face the question of whether or not they should refinance or consolidate their AES loans.
 In some cases, refinancing or consolidating can be an essential step in debt elimination.
 In others, it is a huge mistake.

-As a large loan servicer, AES is well equipped to talk people through the process of consolidating loans, but the customer service representatives are not always the most knowledgeable when it comes to advanced repayment strategy.
+As a large loan servicer, AES should be well equipped to discuss consolidating loans.
+Sadly, the customer service representatives are not always the most knowledgeable when it comes to repayment strategy.

-Today we will talk through the details that have to be considered before refinancing or consolidating any AES student loan.
+Today we will talk through the details to consider before refinancing or consolidating any AES student loan.
 We will explain how and why borrowers might consolidate or refinance their loans.

 Is it Consolidation or Refinancing?

-All too often, the terms consolidation and refinancing are used interchangeably.
+Consolidation and refinancing are terms often used interchangeably.
 However, they are not the same thing.
-Before getting into the strategy and steps for enrollment, it is important to first define the differences.
+Before getting into the strategy and steps for enrollment, it is essential to first define the differences.

 Federal Student Loan Consolidation – When done properly, federal student loan consolidation can help borrowers become eligible for better repayment plans and student loan forgiveness.
-If mistakes are made, loans can potentially lose eligibility for these programs.
-Consolidation does result in lower interest rates.
+When mistakes happen, loans can potentially lose eligibility for these programs.
+Federal consolidation does not lower interest rates.

-The reason these two terms are so often confused is that the process for both is relatively similar.
-In both a refinance and a consolidation, old loans are paid off in full and replaced by newer larger loans.
-Borrowers chose to refinance or consolidate in order to save money on repayment, though the way they save is considerably different.
+Refinancing and consolidation both have a very similar process.
+In both a refinance and a consolidation, old loans are paid off in full and replaced by newer, larger loans.
+Borrowers choose to refinance or consolidate to save money on repayment, though the way they save is considerably different.